CollinKite/Data-Structures/README.md

 # CSC252-Data-Structures
-### Solutions for Data Structure Problems in my Data Structures.
+### Solutions for Data Structure Problems in my Data Structures Class.
 Problems and Solutions are Outlined below.

 ## Minimum Spanning Tree/Network Architect
 * **Requirements:** Given a graph in an adjacency list format from a text file, find the shortest path to all other vertices without looping.